dev363/webpack-2/README.md

-# webpack-2
+# Webpack V2 Step By Step

-Webpack V2 , Webpack-dev-server, babel-loader, Css-loader, Scss-loader, Html-loader etc
+This is only Common HTML, Css, Js File structure Follow step by Step By changing Braches code